Working with Layers

 Visibility of Layers and Objects

 Objects you add to the design are visible by default.
 To hide an object or layer, deselect a check box near its name.

 Hiding a layer is equivalent to hiding all objects in this layer.

-Hidden objects do not appear on the canvas, are not visible in the exported or printed graphics.
-Invisible objects do not interact with other objects, for example, there will be no effect from an applied blend mode or a combine option.
+Hidden objects do not appear on the canvas and are not visible in the exported or printed graphics.
+Invisible objects do not interact with other objects.
+For example, there will be no effect from an applied blend mode or a combine option.

 Opacity of Layers and Objects

 You can make an object or layer transparent or semi-transparent by changing the value in the top left corner of the panel.

 Setting a certain level of opacity for a layer gives a result similar to setting the same level of opacity for all objects in this layer.

 You can lock an object or layer by clicking on its lock icon.
 A locked item cannot be selected and therefore is protected from editing by mistake.

 By locking a layer you lock everything in it.